django/deps/draft/email-providers.md

   send-time errors like ConnectionError (as in earlier Django releases).

-* Django 7.0 (after deprecation): send-time errors "InvalidEmailProvider: The email provider 'default' doesn’t exist."
+* Django 7.0 (after deprecation): send-time errors "InvalidEmailProvider: The email provider 'default' doesn't exist."

 (Note that *new projects* that use the settings.py template will [include an explicit `EMAIL_PROVIDERS` setting](#new-project-settingspy-template).
 That